How to build a marketplace app

 And if you choose to build custom functionality, the Template is definitely the fastest way to get your first (or second) version launched.

-If you prefer to build the front end from scratch, you can definitely do so in any language you want.
+If you prefer to build the front end from scratch, you can do so in any language you want.
 You can build the front end with languages such as PHP or Ruby.
 Sharetribe provides a JSON HTTP API that can be called from any language.

 If you build the front end from scratch with JavaScript, I recommend using the Sharetribe SDK for JavaScript, as it implements some features regarding authentication, data serialization, and so on.

-Download Sharetribe Web Template
+Download the Sharetribe Web Template

 The Template is built using modern and widespread web technologies, such as React, Redux, CSS Modules, Webpack, and so on.
 If you are familiar with these technologies, you should be able to familiarize yourself with the code base rather quickly.
-Here are some more details about estimating the level of difficulty of custom-developing with Sharetribe.

-Download the Sharetribe Web Template code.
+Here, you can download the Sharetribe Web Template code.

 Set up your development environment